Calendly

 Questions & Answers

-A: Where that technically easy to embed a Calendly form on your website and your users might also find that very easy.
-Unfortunately Calendly does not have many advanced options to sending information back to the parent page on who scheduled a time.
-Which gives you limited possibility linking the full user journey with the know user.
-Here you can read about what information Calendly are able to post back to the parent.
+A: It is possible to embed a Calendly form on your website, and your users might find that very easy.
+Unfortunately, Calendly does not have many advanced options for sending information back to the parent page on who scheduled a time, which gives you a limited possibility of linking the entire user journey with the known user.

 Zapier or Webhooks

-Both Calendly and Dreamdata has a Zapier integration.
-With the combination of these, you are able to track all Calendly schedules and ensure you track and identify the user within Dreamdata.
-You might however also use Calendly webhooks and Dreamdata server side apis and implement this yourself if you prefer.
+Both Calendly and Dreamdata have a Zapier integration.
+With the combination of these, you can track all Calendly schedules and ensure you track and identify the user within Dreamdata.
+You might, also use Calendly webhooks and Dreamdata server-side APIs and implement this yourself if you prefer.

-For this method to work as well as the gated version its important your are able to parse information to the calendly form that help Dreamdata associate the users anonymous session with the calendly booking.
-In the gated version this happens with the users email address, however here it will happen by parsing in the users anonymous id first to the Calendly form and then later to Dreamdata in Zapier or your Webhook.
+For this method to work as well as the gated version it's essential you are able to pass information to the Calendly form that helps Dreamdata associate the user's anonymous session with the Calendly booking.
+In the gated version, this happens with the user's email address, here it will happen by parsing in the user's anonymous id first to the Calendly form and then later to Dreamdata in Zapier or your Webhook.

-In this example below we use the utm_content parameter to sending in the users anonymous id when loading the embed calendly form.
-We rarely see utm_content being used, however it's up to you to select the UTM parameter you don't use for other purposes.
-Read more about setting utm parameters in Calendly embed forms here.
+In the example below, we use the utm_content parameter to send in the user's anonymous id when loading the embedded Calendly form.
+We rarely see utm_content being used, it's up to you to select the UTM parameter you don't use for other purposes.

 window.analytics.ready(function() {